 The system must support all user tasks in this chapter, including all subtasks and variants, and mitigate the problems.
+Column 1 of the tables describe what user and system will do together.
+Who does what depends on the chosen solution.

-The subtasks are numbered for reference purposes.
-They don't have to be carried out in this sequence, and many of them are optional.
+A task is carried out from start to end without essential interruptions.
+If necessary, the case must be parked and resumed later.
+Although subtasks are numbered, they don't have to be carried out in this sequence, and many of them are optional.
 The user decides what to do and in which sequence.
 A subtask may also be repeated during the same task.